 While renting and buying secondhand are great practices, they can be quite iffy to do if your agenda is to buy swimsuits.
 So it’s great that we have more options for new sustainable swimwear now.

 In the past very few earth-friendly bikini brands existed, but as consumers have become more conscious, the number of brands specialising in eco-friendly swimwear has grown astronomically.
-Lyst report that sustainability-related keywords in relation to swimwear have increased 101% over the last month, with the word ‘recycled’ being searched 211% more in May, and brands are working to keep up with the demand.
+Lyst reported last year that sustainability-related keywords in relation to swimwear have increased 101%, and brands are working to keep up with the demand.

 If you’re worried that sustainable swimwear won’t be your style, think again.
 While it might have been beige and boring in the past, nothing could be further from the truth these days.
 In fact, if you’re willing to spend a little more, these bikinis are pretty much on par with Zara’s offerings.
 We’re talking bright colours, prints, patterns, and more.